top of page

 Bridgepoint Rye

 Gonzalo Herrero Delicado is a curator, educator, and architect based in London.
-For more than 15 years, he has collaborated with museums and cultural organizations across the globe to create exhibitions, public programmes and projects that explore how design, architecture, and art respond to our changing world, from the climate crisis to the rise of digital culture.
+Over the past 15 years, he has collaborated with leading museums and cultural organisations across the globe to create exhibitions, public programmes and projects that explore how architecture, art and design respond to our changing world, with a sustained focus on the climate crisis and the rise of digital culture.

-He recently curated the Digital section of Art Dubai 2025 titled After the Technological Sublime.
-Amongst his most recent curatorial projects are the 2024 Serpentine Pavilion for Serpentine in London, the permanent exhibition Tomorrow Today for the Museum of the Future in Dubai, the touring exhibition Virtual Beauty at HEK in Basel and Somerset House in London, and the Ecocity World Summit 2023, the pioneering global conference on ecology and cities, held at the Barbican Centre in London where he served as Director.
+His recent projects span some of the most prominent public and private cultural institutions internationally.
+He curated the Digital section of Art Dubai 2025, titled After the Technological Sublime.
+He was part of the curatorial team for the 2024 Serpentine Pavilion in London, and created the permanent exhibition Tomorrow Today (2022 - ongoing) at the Museum of the Future in Dubai.
+Other recent work includes the touring exhibition Virtual Beauty, shown at HEK (2024) in Basel and Somerset House (2025) in London, and the pioneering global conference on ecology and cities, Ecocity World Summit 2023, at the Barbican in London, which he directed.

-From 2016 to 2021, he was the Curator of the Architecture Programme at the Royal Academy of Arts, where he curated Eco-Visionaries (2019-2020) and Invisible Landscapes (2018-2019), among many other exhibitions, displays and public programmes.
-Previously, he held different curatorial positions at the Design Museum and The Architecture Foundation.
+From 2016 to 2021, he was Curator of the Architecture Programme at the Royal Academy of Arts, where he led the launch of the Architecture Studio, the first permanent gallery dedicated to emerging ideas in architecture.
+He curated Eco-Visionaries (2019–2020) and Invisible Landscapes (2018–2019), among many other exhibitions and public programmes.
+Previously, he held curatorial positions at the Design Museum and The Architecture Foundation.

-He has co-edited three books Archipelagic Void (Serpentine/Koenig, 2024), Conversations on a Planet in a State of Emergency (RA, 2019) and Fear and Love: Reactions to a Complex World (Phaidon, 2016).
-His writing has been featured in Domus, Abitare, Neo2, Architectural Digest, Mark, Blueprint, Arquine and A10.
-His work has also been widely covered by international media, including the Guardian, BBC, Vogue, Wired, Financial Times, Wallpaper*, The Times and El País.
+He has co-edited three books: Archipelagic Void (Serpentine/Koenig, 2024), Conversations on a Planet in a State of Emergency (RA, 2019) and Fear and Love: Reactions to a Complex World (Phaidon, 2016).
+His writing has appeared in Domus, Abitare, Architectural Digest, Blueprint, Wallpaper* and Arquine, and his work has been covered by the Guardian, BBC, Financial Times, Vogue, Wired, The Times and El País.

-He is a regular speaker and moderator at international forums and has delivered lectures at leading institutions, including Harvard University GSD, ETH Zurich, Bartlett School of Architecture, Tate, Barbican, Misk Art Institute, London Design Biennale and Whitechapel Gallery.
+A regular speaker and moderator at international forums, he has delivered lectures at Harvard University GSD, ETH Zurich, the Bartlett School of Architecture, Tate, the Barbican, the London Design Biennale and the Whitechapel Gallery, among others.

-As an architect, he worked for the Pritzker Prize-winning practice Lacaton & Vassal Architectes in Paris.
+As an architect, he trained at the Pritzker Prize-winning practice Lacaton & Vassal Architectes in Paris.

 bottom of page